How to Add Placeholder to Operator Field in JavaScript Query Builder?

 Conclusion

-I hope you enjoyed learning how to Implement placeholder for operator field in Syncfusion Angular Query Builder.
+We hope you enjoyed learning how to add a placeholder to the operator field in the JavaScript Query Builder.

-You can refer to our Angular QueryBuilder feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
+You can refer to our Angular QueryBuilder feature tour page to learn about its other groundbreaking feature representations and documentation, as well as how to quickly get started with configuration specifications.
 You can also explore our Angular QueryBuilder example to understand how to create and manipulate data.